cs3157/recitations/A-Unix/unix-editors-compiling.md

 ## Basic UNIX ##

 ### Paths ###

 A good place to start with UNIX is the filesystem structure.
-Our CLAC machines run Ubuntu linux.
+Our CLAC machines run Ubuntu Linux.
 Unlike Windows machines, UNIX uses forward slashes to denote the break between directories and files.

 An example file path in UNIX might be `/usr/bin/dict`.
 The path `/` by itself denotes *the highest level directory*.
 If you start any path with a forward slash, it will assumed to be a path relative to the root directory `/`.

 Alternatively, your current directory is represented by the notation `./`.
 In most cases you can leave this off.
 You can find out your current directory using the command `pwd`.

-If you're current directory is `/usr/bin` and you wish to reference the directory `/usr` in a path, you can do so using *either* `/usr` (this is known as an absolute path), or you can use `../` (this is a relative path. `../` denotes the directory above the current directory.
+If your current directory is `/usr/bin` and you wish to reference the directory `/usr` in a path, you can do so using *either* `/usr` (this is known as an absolute path), or you can use `../` (this is a relative path. `../` denotes the directory above the current directory.
 You could reference the root directory `/` from the directory `/usr/bin` using the relative path `../../`.

 ### Basic Navigation ###